 If left untreated for too long Hyperglycemia can be extremely dangerous.
 Your health care team will tell you what your target range should be and what to do if your levels are not within that range.

-The complications that arise from blood glucose levels being to high occur over time.
+The complications that arise from blood glucose levels being too high occur over time.
 That is why following your Diabetes Treatment Plan is so important.

-If your blood glucose levels are left high for too long it is possible for your blood to develop what is called Diabetic Ketoacidosis.
+If your blood glucose levels are left high for too long your blood can develop what is called Diabetic Ketoacidosis.

 What this means is that your blood develops ketones (toxic acids) which significantly increases the risk of developing serious complications.

 The most common signs of Ketoacidosis (check out my article on Diabetic Ketoacidosis here) are:

 - high levels of keytones in the urine (as tested with test strips)

 May also experience stomach pain, nausea or vomiting, and confusion.
 Any Diabetic experiencing these symptoms requires immediate medical treatment.